Adani Green Energy to acquire SB Energy's renewable power portfolio for fully completed EV of $3.5 bn

-New Delhi, May 19 (IANS) Adani Green Energy Limited (AGEL) on Wednesday signed the share purchase agreements for the acquisition of 100 per cent interest in SB Energy India from SBG (80 per cent) and Bharti Group (20 per cent).
+New Delhi: Adani Green Energy Limited (AGEL) on Wednesday signed the share purchase agreements for the acquisition of 100 per cent interest in SB Energy India from SBG (80 per cent) and Bharti Group (20 per cent).

 SB Energy India has a total renewable power portfolio of 4,954 MW spread across four states in India.
 The transaction marks the largest acquisition in the renewable energy sector in India.